 When the Spots Won’t Budge: Leukoplakia

-If you have tough white spots that won’t budge at all when wiped, it’s probably not oral thrush.
-It’s possible that you have changed to the skin of your mouth called leukoplakia.
+If you have tough white spots on the roof of the mouth that won’t budge at all when wiped, it’s probably not oral thrush.
+It’s possible that the skin of your mouth is affected by a condition called leukoplakia.
 Most of the time, those whitish, different looking patches in the mouth are benign.
 However, there is a small chance that these changes are pre-cancerous or can become pre-cancerous, particularly if you have a history of tobacco use.
-So, it’s a good idea to have any changes to the inside of your mouth checked out by your dentist.
+So, it’s a good idea to have your dentist look at any changes to the inside of your mouth.

 Your dentist has the training to evaluate spots inside your mouth and determine if they are safe and can be left alone, if they need additional monitoring, or if they need prompt care.
 Most of the time, leukoplakia just needs monitoring and can be left alone.
 If you have a history that puts you at a higher risk for cancer, your dentist may recommend a biopsy, where a small piece of the spot is removed and examined under a microscope to make sure there are no dangerous changes.
 Either way, your dentist is the right person to consult for next steps to maintain optimal oral health.